 These resources allow users to search law periodicals as far back as 1908.
 "Legal Periodicals & Books" is a bibliographic database that indexes articles from legal periodicals and law books; coverage spans from 1982 to the present.
 "Legal Periodicals Retrospective" indexes legal periodicals from 1908-1981.
 Legal periodicals indexed include law reviews, bar association journals, university publications, yearbooks, and institute and government publications.
 These indexes are restricted to the Western New England University School of Law community.
 User name, barcode number, and PIN required for off-campus access.

-IntelliConnect provides access to CCH analysis in a wide variety of practice areas, including labor and employment, securities, environmental compliance, intellectual property, taxation, and human resources, among others.
+IntelliConnect provides access to CCH analysis in a wide variety of practice areas, including family and elder law (includes ElderLaw Portfolios), labor and employment, securities, environmental compliance, intellectual property, taxation, and human resources, among others.
 Researchers may select individual sources to search, or can search across all the databases.
-Users may also create customized legal news alerts in their fields of interest using Tracker.
 User name, barcode number, and PIN required for off-campus access.

 International Law Reports (online access provided by Justis.com) covers all significant cases of public international law from 1922 to the present.
 It features regular and systematic reporting in English of decisions of international courts and arbitrators as well as judgments of national courts concerning international law, including the application of human rights law.
 Cases reported are prepared at the Lauterpacht Centre for International Law at the University of Cambridge.
 User name, barcode number, and PIN required for off-campus access.